nixbuild/nxb-aws-deployment/README.md

 # nixbuild.net AWS Deployment

-This directory defines a simple Terraform deployment of nixbuild.net, that you can use directly or as a base for a more refined deployment.
+This directory defines a simple Terraform deployment of nixbuild.net that you can use directly or as a base for a more refined deployment.

+To be able to use this configuration you need to procure the Enterprise version of nixbuild.net, or have an active trial agreement.
+This will give you access to the [EC2 AMIs](https://catalog.nixbuild.net/aws/amis.json) used to run nixbuild.net on AWS.
+Please contact [support@nixbuild.net](mailto:support@nixbuild.net) if you want to trial nixbuild.net on AWS.

 ## Repository Overview